sberczuk/power-school-reporter-react/README.md

 The app is currently deployed on  [Github pages](https://sberczuk.github.io/power-school-reporter-react/)

-The data is processed entirely in the browser on your device.
+The data is processed _entirely in the browser_ on your device.

 Some caveats:

 - The layout assumes that the marking periods are labeled as 'Terms' (T1, T2, T3, Y1) or 'Quarters' (Q1, Q2, Q3, Q4, Y1)
 - The layout is pretty basic.
 I welcome suggestions, or even [code contributions](https://github.com/sberczuk/power-school-reporter-react), though I may not get to everything promptly.

+If you want to  contribute a change submit a  pull reqest or fork the project

+## Using the App

+If you just want to try the app it is [deployed on Github Pages](https://sberczuk.github.io/power-school-reporter-react/).
+I built this for my school district, and I'm not entirely sure what elemens of the XML export are custom per district, so it may not work as expected.

-## Template info
+## App Template info

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.